Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Methods

 \subsection{Waveform Acquisition and Processing}

-The SDD current was amplified and high-pass filtered with an Amptek~PX5 Digital Pulse Processor \cite{redus2009digital} and its analog differentiator output was routed to the AUX1 analog port.
+The SDD preamplifier output was connected to the Amptek PX5 pulse processor, with the SDD current amplified and high-pass filtered in the PX5 preamplifier and prefilter blocks, respectively; for details and conceptual diagram see \cite{amptek2016px5}.
+The analog prefilter output of the pulse processor was routed to the PX5 AUX1 analog port.

+The PX5 pulse processor does not provide the analog prefilter output signal directly; instead, this signal is digitized by the PX5 ADC at \SI{80}{\mega\hertz}, subsequently synthesized by the PX5 DAC at \SI{10}{\mega\hertz}, and then routed to the PX5 AUX1 analog output; see details and conceptual diagram in \cite{amptek2016px5}.
+In Appendix~\ref{appendix} we describe the method used for recovery of ADC input waveforms from the raw measured waveforms.

 The analog signal waveforms were then acquired by an Acquiris high-speed digitizer, with \num{8192} samples at \SI{100}{\mega\hertz} for each FEL pulse and triggered pulse by pulse by the low jitter LCLS trigger signal.
 We will use the term ``events'' to refer to individual acquisitions from single FEL pulses.
 Each event resulted in one single waveform.
 We acquired \num{354304} events and corresponding waveforms at \num{120}~events per second.

-The AUX1 analog signal of PX5 does not provide the analog prefilter output signal directly.
-Instead, it is digitized by the ADC at \SI{80}{\mega\hertz} and subsequently synthesized by the DAC at \SI{10}{\mega\hertz} \cite{amptek2016px5}.
-This is clearly visible in the raw data, shown with small blue dots in Fig.~\ref{fig2}; each DAC change results in a transient signal with an exponential decay from the current output towards the target output.
-The time constant of the DAC exponential low pas filter is $\tau=\SI{43.5}{\nano\second}$ in our setup.